St. John's Rod and Gun Club 2017: (87 Photos)

 50.

-51. The flagpole was carried to the club and a steel collar planted in the ground about 3.5".
-The collar is larger than the flag pole which will allow future volunteer to take down the pole for repairs.
+51. The flagpole was carried to the club and a steel collar planted in the ground about 3.5 feet.
+The collar is larger than the flag pole which will allow future volunteers to take down the pole for repairs.

-52. My next delivery was 12 x 6' concrete parking lot curbs to prevent vehicles from accidentally rolling onto the firing line of the new range.
+52. My next delivery was twelve 6' concrete parking lot curbs to prevent vehicles from accidentally rolling onto the firing line of the new range.
 This 2800lb load was near the capacity of my 2500HD but the trusty Silverado got the job done with ease.

 53.

 54. Next Andrew and I built four shooting benches which will be placed on the new range.
-This will give 4 seated positions and 8 standing positions in total.
+The new range will provide four seated positions and eight standing positions in total.

 55. Rough layout of the shooting positions laid out according to templates provided by the firearms office.
 The large 6x6 posts will mark the firing line as well as provide a mount for small tables for the standing shooting positions.